JDeeth/simsig_interface/README.md

 There will be a delay while SimSig authenticates you.

+If SimSig cannot authenticate you, it will reply with an `ERROR` frame with "Invalid login/passcode" as the body, then close the connection.

 ### True/false and numbers as strings

 SimSig communicates using JSON messages, but often represents boolean and integer values as strings, rather than as JSON `true`, `false`, and integers.